numToStr/FTerm.nvim/README.md

         y = 0.5, -- Y axis of the terminal window
     },

-    -- Callback invoked when the terminal exits.
+    ---Callback invoked when the terminal exits.
-    -- See `:h jobstart-options`
+    ---See `:h jobstart-options`
+    ---@type fun()|nil
     on_exit = nil,

-    -- Callback invoked when the terminal emits stdout data.
+    ---Callback invoked when the terminal emits stdout data.
-    -- See `:h jobstart-options`
+    ---See `:h jobstart-options`
+    ---@type fun()|nil
     on_stdout = nil,

-    -- Callback invoked when the terminal emits stderr data.
+    ---Callback invoked when the terminal emits stderr data.
-    -- See `:h jobstart-options`
+    ---See `:h jobstart-options`
+    ---@type fun()|nil
     on_stderr = nil,
 }
 ```